 Long story short?
 It helps search engines, smart speakers, digital assistant and other devices understand what you’re saying, and more importantly, responding with the best result possible.

 So Why Is NLP so Hard to Perfect?

 Languages, especially English, are problematic when creating algorithms and applications because of the ambiguous nature of the language, or lexical ambiguity.
 Almost every other word in the English language has multiple meanings.
-Lexical ambiguity is based on context, so it needs to be viewed at the sentence level rather than the word level.
+Lexical ambiguity is based on context, so meaning can only be understood at the sentence level rather than the word level.
 For example, here are the complexities of the English language for the word “grounded.”